How Solar Panels Are Made

 Polymer

 The key function of polymers in solar panels is to encapsulate the cells and protect them from the environment.
-Polymer material acts like an armour; applied over the cells to prevent moisture, dust, and other contaminants from getting inside and damaging the cells.
+Polymer material acts like armour; applied over the cells to prevent moisture, dust, and other contaminants from getting inside and damaging the cells.

 Wiring